 Swedbank handles the payments.
 If you have a bank account connected to your personal identity number, the money will be deposited there regardless of which bank you have.
 Swedbank will send you a message with information about the payment.

-If you do not have a bank account, you will instead receive a giro payment order in the post.
+If you do not have a bank account, you will receive a giro payment order in the post instead.

 If you have received a giro payment order and want the next payment to be deposited in your bank account you must contact Swedbank.
 You can register your account on Swedbank’s website.

-Yes, if you need a companion in connection with your travel, the personal assistant can receive a reimbursement for their travel expenses, a subsistence allowance, accommodation costs and loss of earnings.
+Yes, if you need an escort in connection with your travel, your escort can receive reimbursement for their travel expenses, subsistence, accommodation costs and loss of earnings.

 Why have I received a decision stating I am liable to make a repayment?

-If you give us erroneous information or have otherwise caused a reimbursement to be paid out erroneously or at an amount that is too high, you may be liable to make a repayment.
+If you give us erroneous information, cannot support travel with valid receipts or have otherwise caused a reimbursement to be paid out erroneously or at an amount that is too high, you may be liable to make a repayment.